Table of contents

 - Reading or modifying the game memory is forbidden.

 - Disabling, modifying, or attempting to evade the anti-cheat in any way is forbidden.

-- Playing at the same time with two or more accounts is forbidden (having several accounts is fine as long as you only play with only one at a time).
+- Playing at the same time with two or more accounts is authorized, but please note, that any form of automating multiple accounts is forbidden

 - Helping someone, or driving someone, to do forbidden actions is obviously forbidden too.